Chat GPT. Pexels Images.

 The graph above clearly illustrates that Nvidia’s profitability significantly surpasses that of Palantir in all fiscal years.
 Nvidia consistently achieves higher gross and operating profits, reflecting its superior financial performance and efficiency in generating income compared to Palantir.

-You can find the definitions of pre-tax and net profit here: pre-tax profit and net profit.
+You can find the definitions of pre-tax and net profit here: gross profit, operating profit, pre-tax profit, and net profit.

 Although Palantir’s overall profitability is significantly lower than Nvidia’s, its profit margins, particularly gross margins, are quite competitive and have even surpassed Nvidia’s in certain periods, as highlighted in the chart above.